ipoddubny/ya-node-asterisk/README.md

 Variable: var2=2
 ```

- * ``callback`` (optional): a handler for the response and the following related events, if there are any.
+ * ``callback`` (optional): a function to handle response

-Callback takes one argument that is message received from Asterisk.
-Callback is called once for each received message.
-The only argument is an object representing the message body.
+callback takes 2 arguments (err, res):
+ - ``err`` indicates only connection or protocol errors.
+If an AMI action fails, but returns a valid response, it is not considered an error.
+ - ``res`` is an object representing the message received from Asterisk (keys and values depend on Asterisk).
+   Keys are always converted to lower case.
+   Actions returning results in multiple AMI events are collected as an ``eventlist`` key in ``res``.
+   AMI results containing multiple keys of the same name are converted to objects containing one key with values collected in an array.

 ### Disconnecting